 Age of Exploration

-At the end of the 15th century, Europe's drive for Asian luxury goods, and a desire to bypass the Ottoman Empire and Islam, pushed it look for a new routes to Asia.
+At the end of the 15th century, Europe's drive for Asian luxury goods, and a desire to bypass the Ottoman Empire and Islam pushed it to look for a new route to Asia.
 Led by Portugal and Spain, and fueled by Catholic zealotry to avoid Muslim lands, Europe will accidentally reorder the world on an unprecedented scale.
-Europe will reverse the historical trend which saw it as the lesser of the Eurasian cultural and geographic areas, and become the dominate culture in world.
-It will not find a New World, but make one.
+Europe will reverse the historical trend which saw it as the lesser of the Eurasian cultural and geographic areas and becomes the dominant culture in the world.
+It will not find a New World but make one.

 This covers Chapter 14.